Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * The Product Detail page displays a single product (flower) which offers the user product information and the ability to add the product to a shopping basket.
 Here you will find product prices, ratings, descriptions, quantity selectors and navigation / submit buttons.
 The submit button adds a product to the basket.
 The navigation links direct the user to either the previous page or the basket page.
 The Product Detail page also includes user review forms and displays.
 When a user is logged into their account they have the ability to create, edit and delete reviews and ratings.
 Please note that users can only edit and delete their own reviews.
 Posted reviews are visible to the public at any time.
 User ratings are accumulated into an average rating which is displayed within each product's card / Product Detail page.

 * The Basket page offers the ability to see what products a user has in their basket.
 Product image, variety, colour, price and quantity are all shown here.
 The ability to update the product quantity is present here, as well as the ability to remove the item from the basket completely.
 A Grand Total is displayed at the bottom of the page along with any calculated delivery costs.
-A user can either navigate to the previous page or navigate on to the checkout page.
+A user can either navigate to the previous page or navigate to the checkout page.

 * The Checkout page includes all of the information shown in the Basket page but it also includes a Stripe payment form.
 This form consists of many fields, Name, Email, Phone, Address, Bank Card Number, to name a few...
-Once the form has been submitted using the 'Complete Order' button, the user is directed to the Checout Complete page.
+Once the form has been submitted using the 'Complete Order' button, the user is directed to the Checkout Complete page.

 * The Checkout Complete page holds all of a user's order information.
 Order Number, Order Date, User Details, Order Details, and Order Costs are all found here.
-This page and all of it's details are available to view via the user's Profile page.
+This page and all of its details are available to view via the user's Profile page.

 * The Profile page holds all historical orders that a user has made.
 Order Number, Date, Product and Cost are all shown here.
 A user can click on an order number and that order's Checkout Complete page will be generated.
 A user's delivery details can also be saved here.
 This makes it much quicker for a user to purchase an item without having to enter their address every time.

 * The Management page, or Add Product page, is where an Admin user can add additional products to the website.
 Upon arrival to the page the admin user is presented with a simple form to complete.
 This form is comprised of six text fields, a featured checkbox, and a select image button.
 A cancel button and an Add Flower button are present here.

-* There is a simple Log Out page which offers the user an option of whether to log out or not.
+* There is a simple Log Out page that offers the user an option of whether to log out or not.

 </div>